What does vSphere HA do in terms of providing availability for virtual machines?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-vSphere High Availability (HA) is a feature designed explicitly to increase the availability of virtual machines (VMs).
-In the event of a physical host failure, vSphere HA automatically restarts the affected VMs on other hosts within the same cluster.
-This process minimizes downtime and helps ensure business continuity.
+vSphere High Availability (HA) is a feature designed to enhance the availability of virtual machines (VMs) in a virtualized environment.
+When a host fails, vSphere HA automatically detects the failure and re-establishes the VMs that were running on that host by restarting them on other hosts within the cluster.
+This ensures minimal disruption to services and maintains business continuity.

 Subscribe